Annual Projects and Activities

 Village Planting

-The flower barrels and five iron planters on Main Street are maintained by Club volunteers.
-In the spring they renew the soil, plant the annuals, and supervise the placement of the barrels by Loyalist Township workers.
+The flower barrels and iron planters on Main Street are maintained by Club volunteers.
+In the spring they renew the soil, plant the annuals, and supervise the placement of the barrels by Loyalist Township staff.
 The flower beds at Schell’s Market, Bath Museum and Post Office are also planted and maintained by the Club.
 Throughout the summer, a local resident waters the barrels, and Club members weed and maintain the flowers.
 The barrels are stored by Loyalist Township in winter.

 Denys Mailhiot Memorial Garden